MeetMangrove/playbook/issues.md

 Conflicts happen.
 It's ok.

-**The conflict is about Mangrove's mission
+**If the conflict is about Mangrove's mission
 **
 - Refer to "What is Mangrove" and "The Rules" to see if you can resolve it in an easy way by following a written rule.
 - Talk about it asap on #general.
 Transparency is one of the key values of Mangrove.
 No one should be affraid to express misunderstandings or divergent opinions.

-**The conflict is about anything else (projects, implication...)
+**If the conflict is about anything else (projects, implication...)
 **

 **Step 1**